 When I first got pregnant, I didn't plan to have an only child.
 But after a miserable pregnancy complete with hyperemisis gravidarum (the sort of morning sickness that hospitalized Kate Middleton), the reasons to stop at one started mounting.
 Some are serious, some not.
 All are very personal.

-And I have a message for all my fellow one and done parents out there.
+And I have a message for all my fellow one-and-done parents out there.
 People can tell you that you're selfish, but until they know your story, they have no room to judge.
 In fact, I asked some other parents who have decided one child is it for them to 'fess up to the whys and wherefores.
 Their stories, the real stories of why people have only children, are anything but selfish:

 1. I was a happy only child, and I want to give my child the same happy childhood.